jooncco/jooncco.github.io/_pages/algorithms-archive.md

 classes: wide
 ---

-<cite>Practice problems included at the bottom of each page.</cite>
+<cite>Practice problems included.
+Check out the bottom of each page.</cite>